robinbryce/features/spanclock/spanclock.md

 ERRORs
 ------

-ERRORs are indicated by any non zero return.
-Where possible this value will be the untranslated operating system specific error code.
-However, in general, api users are not expected to react imediately to errors.
-The model is "if there was an error reading the timer, discard the data / ignore the result.
+The possiblity of esoteric unlikely error values from system library calls are ignored.
+We assume that in this case the "read" values will be clearly invalid and the performance test re-run.
+For example the gettimeofday implementation ignores the return code from gettimeofday.

+spanclock_ xxx is designed to be used during development to narrow down performance issues.

 ERRORS - Windows
 ----------------

-The underlying implementation on windows will not return non zero for any api.
+The underlying implementation on windows will not return non zero for any api. ie "no errors" is a completely fair assumption always.

 Counter rollover - windows
 --------------------------

 On windows, the counter may run for 100 years from *BOOT* without rolling over.

-hirestime_accum
+spanclock_accum
 ---------------

 Accumulates the amount of time spent within two calls to hirestime_accum

 Assuming ctr refers to the same address, each 'odd' call results in ctr